ShipBob webhooks automatically notify your app when key events occur, allowing you to keep your data in sync.

 Common Use Cases

-• Real-time Order Tracking - Receive order_shipped and shipment_delivered events to provide live tracking updates to customers.
+• Real-time Order Tracking - Receive order.shipped and order.shipment.delivered events to provide live tracking updates to customers.

-• Inventory Management - Monitor shipment_exception events to detect and respond to stock shortages.
+• Inventory Management - Monitor order.shipment.exception events to detect and respond to stock shortages.

-• Order Cancellation Handling - Use shipment_cancelled events to update your system when a shipment is canceled.
+• Return completed notifications - Use return.completed events to update your system when a return has successfully been processed and completed by ShipBob.

 Webhook Topics & Events